ajs/Gen6-Regex/YOUR-REGEX-HERE-POSTING.md

 In Perl 6, grammars are tightly coupled to the concept of "actions".
 These are methods of a class associated with the grammar whose names are the same as the names of the sub-rules in the grammar.
-Thus, when a sub-rule match occurrs, its corresponding action can be invoked.
+Thus, when a sub-rule match occurs, its corresponding action can be invoked.

 The most common reason to do this is to allow these actions to